 Designing a dashboard to manage bookings for a design conference

 The organisers of an international design conference needed a centralised dashboard to manage bookings, track financial performance, and optimise their marketing efforts.
-Using an excel sheet which held all this information, I was able to create a dashboard interface that would streamline their operations in just 2 days!
+Using an excel sheet which held all this information, I was able to create a dashboard interface that would streamline their operations in just 5 hours over 2 days!

 After speaking with the founder, he provided a list of features he wanted: